-This article provides an overview of the EN 62368-1 product safety standard, explaining why it is being introduced, which standards it is replacing, and the key differences between the former and the latter.
-It also provides guidance on the new terminology and different injury annexes within the standard, as well as covering the consequences of EN 62368-1 when marketing any products which fall under the new standard globally.
+This article provides an overview of the EN 62368-1 product electrical safety standard, explaining why it is being introduced, which standards it is replacing, and the key differences between the former and the latter.
+It also provides guidance on the new terminology and different injury annexes within the standard, as well as covers the consequences of EN 62368-1 when marketing any products which fall under the new standard globally.

 What is EN 62368-1?

 EN 62368-1 is a product safety standard that alters the product compliance landscape, replacing standards EN 60950-1 Information technology equipment, Safety, and EN 60065 Audio, video and similar electronic apparatus - Safety requirements.

 Both of the previous standards cover the majority of electrical non-household products, but the boundaries between information technology equipment (ITE) and audio/video (AV) products have become blurred; it had become evident that there was a need for a new standard that encompasses both ITE and AV.